laurajunco/angular/README.md

 - By default all properties inside a component are only accesible inside the component
 - If we want a property to be accesible we need to add the decorator `@Input()`
 - We can set an alias for accesing the property outside the component `@Input('alias')`

+### 2. Binding to custom events

+- For events we use the `@Output()`decorator
+- We create events as eventemitter properties in our component